idaholab/moose/framework/doc/content/source/meshgenerators/XYMeshLineCutter.md

       id=complex_cut_node
       caption=The complex multi-block mesh cut using the `MOV_NODE` method.

 By comparing the output meshes produced using the two methods, it is clear that the `CUT_ELEM` method preserve the original shape better but creates fine TRI3 elements near the cutting line.
 On the other hand, the `MOV_NODE` method is free from the "fine elements" issue, but does skew the interface near the cutting line slightly if this interface is not symmetric near the cutting line.
+The skewing can be relieved by listing the interface boundary ids in [!param](/Mesh/XYMeshLineCutter/other_boundaries_to_conform).
 Therefore, users should make a wise selection on the method according to their specific applications.

 !syntax parameters /Mesh/XYMeshLineCutter